Non-GAAP Financial Measures

-EBITDA is not a measure of financial performance under GAAP.
-Accordingly, it should not be considered as a substitute for net earnings (loss), operating earnings (loss), cash flow provided by operating activities or other income or cash flow data prepared in accordance with GAAP.
-However, the Corporation's management believes that EBITDA may provide additional information with respect to the Corporation's performance or ability to meet its future debt service, capital expenditures and working capital requirements.
-Because EBITDA exclude some, but not all, items that affect net earnings and may vary among companies, the EBITDA presented by Martin Marietta may not be comparable to similarly titled measures of other companies.
+EBITDA and Adjusted EBITDA are not measures of financial performance under GAAP.
+Accordingly, they should not be considered as a substitute for net earnings (loss), operating earnings (loss), cash flow provided by operating activities or other income or cash flow data prepared in accordance with GAAP.
+However, the Corporation's management believes that EBITDA and Adjusted EBITDA may provide additional information with respect to the Corporation's performance or ability to meet its future debt service, capital expenditures and working capital requirements.
+Because EBITDA and Adjusted EBITDA exclude some, but not all, items that affect net earnings and may vary among companies, the EBITDA presented by Martin Marietta may not be comparable to similarly titled measures of other companies.

 The ratio of Consolidated Debt-to-Consolidated EBITDA, as defined, for the trailing -12 months is a covenant under the Company’s Revolving Facility and Accounts Receivable Securitization Facility.
 Under the terms of these agreements, as amended, the Company’s ratio of consolidated debt-to-consolidated EBITDA, as defined, for the trailing -12 months cannot exceed 3.50 times, with certain exceptions related to qualifying acquisitions, as defined.